blanknut/rb2ini/README.md

 If you encounter any issues please drop me a note.
 Maybe it helps to improve this module.
 Of course, any comments or suggestions are welcome.

+## Testing
+For testing purposes I also wrote a HP-41CY Eraser module, see subfolder `./rb2del`.
+This is a take-over ROM, too.
+When plugged into a HP-41CY it runs automatically after a power-on and overwrites both banks of the RAMBOX, including the operating system (if not write protected).
+Usually, this causes a severe crash and the calculator goes crazy on the next power-on.

 ## Implementation Notes
 Please refer to the document
 [HP-41CY Technical Information]( ./doc/hp41cy-techinfo.pdf)